lambdaclass/concrete/paper/evidence-carrying.typ

 The title echoes #emph[proof-carrying code] (PCC) @necula1997pcc and typed assembly language @morrisett1998tal, where a proof or typing derivation travels with a binary and is checked at load time.
 Concrete differs in #emph[what] carries the evidence and #emph[when]: the evidence is a source-tied, drift-gated attachment maintained by the compiler across edits, not a fixed certificate shipped with a binary.
 The fingerprint-binding lifecycle and automatic staleness are the contribution, not the proof object.

-Verification-first systems languages — F\* and its Low\* subset @swamy2016fstar @protzenko2017lowstar, Dafny @leino2010dafny, and SPARK-style Ada workflows — start from contracts and generated proof obligations.
+Verification-first systems languages — F\* and its Low\* subset @swamy2016fstar @protzenko2017lowstar, Dafny @leino2010dafny, Why3 @filliatre2013why3, and SPARK Ada workflows @barnes2012spark — start from contracts and generated proof obligations.
 Concrete inverts the emphasis: it is systems-first, with proof as an #emph[opt-in attachment] over a validated-Core anchor and a small eligible fragment, accepting that most code is enforced-and-reported rather than proved.
 CompCert @leroy2009compcert proves the compiler itself; Concrete explicitly does #emph[not], and its contribution is making the unproved-but-evidenced boundary legible and self-invalidating rather than eliminating it — our extraction-preservation result is a single fragment, not a verified pipeline.
 RustBelt @jung2018rustbelt establishes semantic foundations for Rust's type system externally; Concrete keeps a weaker but in-toolchain notion of currency tied to the exact compiled body.

 Among practical systems languages, Rust is the nearest relative (no GC, ownership, explicit `unsafe`), but authority there is inferred from APIs and modules rather than declared in signatures, and semantic inspection is distributed across diagnostics, lints, MIR tools, and external analyzers rather than centered on one report surface.
 Zig shares the no-hidden-runtime, explicit-allocator ethos but does not treat effect visibility as a first-class surface.
 C, the baseline these languages react to, leaves authority, effects, and cleanup entirely to convention; it is the audit problem in its starkest form, and also the performance bar Concrete aims to meet (@fig-perf).